 Expert level of practice is assessed by submitting a portfolio of evidence and sitting a viva.
 There are usually two calls for submissions with associated viva sessions per year.
 One of the viva sessions is held around the same time as our annual conference.
 Members applying for full membership are required to pay a credentialing fee.

-See also: Overview of Foundation Certificate & Credentialing & Recredentialing Pathways (pdf document), or...Read more about the process of credentialing
+Please also see the Overview of Foundation Certificate, Credentialing and Recredentialing Pathways (pdf document updated Feb 2021) and explore the following pages:Read more about the process of credentialing

 Read more about the foundation certificate